kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/ui/navigation/left/modal/usage.md

 ## Configuration

-Configure your destinations via `ProvidesNavigationBarState`.
+Configure your destinations using `ProvidesNavigationBarState`, and if necessary, specify any restricted or allowed destinations which will force navigation to show/hide the navigation bar in some cases.

 ```kotlin
 @Module